Real-Abdureh/API-test/README.md

-# starting with django rest framework
+# Starting with django rest framework